How to Build a Voiceover Studio

 Sound proofing is also sometimes known as sound isolation.
 This is a barrier between any unwanted sound source and the microphone.
 Don’t confuse acoustic foam tiles as sound proofing.
 They will not prevent sound from entering the booth.
 Foam tiles and acoustic panels are used to line the interior of the soundproof booth you create.
 This sound treatment is used to control the reverberations of the sound within the recording studio.

-Some computers are not suitable to use within a vocal booth.
-Disk or Fan noise can be picked up by the high quality condenser microphone.
+Some computers are not suitable to use within a vocal booth because of their fan noise.
 Many voiceovers will house their computers outside the booth.
 They can then mirror the screen to an external monitor within the booth.
-A wired or wireless keyboard and mouse will then be used to control the computer from inside the booth.
+A wired or wireless keyboard and mouse is used to control the computer from inside the booth.

 Ideally you want a direct source of clean power in to the studio.
 An incorrect power supply can cause interference with the recording equipment.
 If you experience any problems a power conditioning unit can solve the problem.
 Additionally, after all the effort you have gone through to soundproof your studio you will need to ensure no air gaps surround the cables that are entering your booth.
 Rubber or foam seals will easily solve this problem.